JAMA September 24, 2019

 Endpoint

-Key result: Saxagliptin did not increase or decrease the rate of ischemic events, though it was associated with an increased risk of hospitalization for heart failure.
+Key result: Saxagliptin did not increase or decrease the rate of ischemic events but significantly increased the risk of hospitalization for heart failure.

 2015